Battle of Glorieta Pass: Controversy

 Many New Mexicans disputed the view that Chivington was the hero of Johnson's Ranch.
 Many Santa Fe residents credited James L. Collins, a Bureau of Indian Affairs official, who had suggested the roundabout attack on the supply train.
-Chivington had actually been sent out in hopes of making a flank attack, and the discovery of the supply train was a lucky accident.
 He was also accused of almost letting the opportunity slip by him.
 On January 23, 1864, the New Mexico Territorial Legislature adopted a resolution that did not mention Chivington and instead asked President Lincoln to promote William H. Lewis and Asa B. Carey, both regular army officers, for "distinguished service" in the battle.
-On March 8 the Rio Abajo Press of Albuquerque complained about "Col. Chivington's strutting about in plumage stolen from Captain William H. Lewis" (it did not mention Carey).
-According to the newspaper editor, "Some one of the party" suggested the attack, which Chivington only agreed to after "two hours persuasion."
+On March 8, the Rio Abajo Press of Albuquerque complained about "Col. Chivington's strutting about in plumage stolen from Captain William H. Lewis" (it did not mention Carey).
+According to the newspaper editor, "Someone of the party" suggested the attack, which Chivington only agreed to after "two hours persuasion."
 Furthermore, Lewis had led the attack, while Chivington was "viewing the scene from afar".

 A more serious charge made against Chivington was that if he had hurried to reinforce Slough as soon as he heard gunfire coming from Pigeon's Ranch, his 400 men might have been enough to win the battle for the Federals, especially if he had attacked Scurry's flank as he had been ordered.

 Aftermath

-In the end, the Battle of Glorieta Pass was consequential.
-First, despite the fact that the Confederates took the field, they were forced to retreat to Santa Fe due to the destruction of their supplies and eventually abandon New Mexico Territory.
-Second, the battle at Glorieta foiled Sibley's plan to obtain his key objective: the capture of the major federal base at Fort Union.
-That would have broken federal resistance in New Mexico and compelled Union forces to retire north of Raton Pass and back into Colorado Territory.
+In the end, the Battle of Glorieta Pass was consequential, though historians have remarked that its nickname "the Gettysburg of the West" vastly inflates its importance and "serves the novelist better than the historian."
+Despite the fact that the Confederates took the field, they were forced to retreat to Santa Fe due to the destruction of their supplies and eventually abandon New Mexico Territory.
+Further, the battle at Glorieta foiled Sibley's plan to obtain his key objective: the capture of the federal base at Fort Union.
+That may have compelled Union forces to retire north of Raton Pass and back into Colorado Territory.

 In any case, the dream of a Confederate stronghold in the Southwest was impractical; New Mexico could not provide enough sustenance for any prolonged Confederate occupation.
 Furthermore, the approach of the Federal "California Column" eastward through the New Mexico Territory during the summer of 1862 would have seriously jeopardized Confederate control of the region.